elemental/elemental-web/source/doc-dev/optimization/solvers/LP.rst

 Linear Programs
 ===============
-The following routines attempt to solve primal-dual pairs of (convex) quadratic programs in either "direct" conic form,
+The following routines attempt to solve primal-dual pairs of linear programs in either "direct" conic form,

 .. math::